BehroozEtebari-DWR/C2VSimFG_Land-Subsidence-Package-Post-Processing/README.md

    A Jupyter Notebook for visualizing aquifer layering parameters and subsidence data from the C2VSimFG model.

 2. **`Interbeds_thickness_C2VSimFG1.5_analysis.ipynb`**
-   A script designed to analyze and post-process interbed thickness data in the C2VSimFG v1.5 Central Valley Integrated SW-GW Flow Model.
+   A script designed to analyze and post-process interbed thickness data in the C2VSimFG v1.5 California Central Valley Basin Integrated SW-GW Flow Regional Model.

 ### Pre-Processing Script